 Sexual violence and sexual harassment can occur between children of any age and sex.
 They can also occur when a group of children sexually assaults or harasses an individual child or group.
-Some groups of children may be more vulnerable, for example girls, those experiencing mental health difficulties, or those who have experienced domestic abuse.
-Some groups of children may find it harder to complain than others: for example girls and those who are LGBTQ+.
+Some groups of children may be more vulnerable, for example girls, those experiencing mental health difficulties, or those who have experienced the effects of domestic abuse.
+Some groups of children may find it harder to complain than others: for example, girls and those who are lesbian, gay, bisexual or gender-questioning.